 This work was undertaken in two phases; phase one identified and presented the various options available to NCC for a transfer (sale, either directly or 'effectively' via a lease) of the portfolio and transfer of management services to an external provider.
 The findings from this phase of work were presented in our report dated 24 September 2020.
 In October 2020, a workshop with NCC Councillors was facilitated by PwC.
 Following this engagement there was a general consensus that the sale or lease of property stock to a CHP was the preferred transfer option to evaluate in greater detail with a proviso that any such transfer must ensure that the portfolio is used for retirement housing in perpetuity with a first right of refusal in NCC's favour if the acquirer ever decided to sell.
-Additionally, such first right of refusal was sold i.e. established on a Discounted Cash Flow of subsidised rents.
+Additionally, such first right of refusal would be on the basis the value would be established on the same basis as it was sold i.e. established on a Discounted Cash Flow of subsidised rents.